-PPCBug is command-driven; it performs its various operations in response to commands that you enter at the keyboard.
+PPCBug is command-driven and performs its various operations in response to commands that you enter at the keyboard.
 When the PPC1-Bug prompt appears on the screen, the debugger is ready to accept debugger commands.
 When the PPC1-Diag prompt appears on the screen, the debugger is ready to accept diagnostics commands.
 To switch from one mode to the other, enter SD.

-What you key in is stored in an internal buffer.
+The data keyed in is stored in an internal buffer.
 Execution begins only after you press the Return or Enter key.
-This allows you to correct entry errors, if necessary, with the control characters described in the PPCBug Firmware Package User's Manual, Chapter 1.
+This allows you to correct entry errors, if necessary, with the control characters described in the PPCBug Firmware Package User's Manual.

 After the debugger executes the command, the prompt reappears.
 However, if the command causes execution of user target code (for example GO) then control may or may not return to the debugger, depending on what the user program does.
 For example, if a breakpoint has been specified, then control returns to the debugger when the breakpoint is encountered during execution of the user program.
-Alternately, the user program could return to the debugger by means of the System Call Handler routine RETURN (described in the PPCBug Firmware Package User's Manual, Chapter 5).
-For more about this, refer to the GD, GO, and GT command descriptions in the PPCBug Firmware Package User's Manual, Chapter 3.
+Alternately, the user program could return to the debugger by means of the System Call Handler routine RETURN.
+For more about this, refer to the GD, GO, and GT command descriptions in the PPCBug Firmware Package User's Manual.